nacht-falter/sonic-explorers-api/README.md

 | /notifications/\<int:pk\> | GET | Read | Detail | Owner |  |
 |  | DELETE | Delete | Detail | Owner |  |

+Detailed information for all endpoints with example request data and example responses can be found in the [API documentation generated with Postman](https://documenter.getpostman.com/view/29756179/2s9YCBsopC).

 ## Agile Methodology